aliaspooryorik/cbstorages/readme.md

 		secure 				: false,
 		// If yes, sets cookie as httponly so that it cannot be accessed using JavaScripts httpOnly			: true,
+		// SameSite is used to identify whether or not to allow a cookie to be accessed.
+Defaults blank for backwards compatibility.
+Available options are strict, lax, or none sameSite            : "",
 		// Applicable global cookie domain
 		domain 				: "",
 		// Use encryption of values